BeeChains/the.inneri/index.md

 Therefore, the statement "I exist" is not just a concept, but is something that we experience directly and beyond all concepts.
 It is the foundation of all other knowledge and understanding, and it is something that we cannot deny or question.

 In conclusion, the statement "I exist" is the only knowledge present beyond all concepts.
-It is the foundation of all other knowledge and understanding, and it is something that we experience directly and cannot deny or question. - https://ecency.com/iexist/@innerinetwork/i-exist-beyond-all-concepts?referral=innerinetwork
+It is the foundation of all other knowledge and understanding, and it is something that we experience directly and cannot deny or question.</p> - https://ecency.com/iexist/@innerinetwork/i-exist-beyond-all-concepts?referral=innerinetwork

  <br>

 ## Witnessing as Subjective Knowing
 <div>
-In this paper, we will explore the concept of witnessing as a form of subjective knowing.
+<p>In this paper, we will explore the concept of witnessing as a form of subjective knowing.

 Witnessing is a state of being in which the self is fully present and aware in the present moment.
 It is a state in which the ego and the mind are quieted, and the self is able to experience the present moment fully and directly.